tctibbs/obsidian-github-readme-sync/README.md

 - **Audio files** (optional): `.mp3`, `.wav`
 - **Documents** (optional): `.pdf`

-## Future Features
+## Future Features 🚀

-- **Official Obsidian Plugin Directory** - Submit to community plugins for easier installation
+- 📦 **Official plugin directory** - Submit to community plugins for easier installation
-- **Custom file type filters** - Configure which file types to sync
+- 🎛️ **Custom file filters** - Configure which file types to sync
-- **Mobile support** - Potential Obsidian Mobile compatibility (may not be feasible due to API limitations; Obsidian Sync may be a better solution)
+- 📱 **Mobile support** - May not be feasible due to API limitations (Obsidian Sync might be better)

 ## License